Ananda Marga: Disciplines, teachings and practice

-This is not an official logo of Ananda Marga Pracaraka Samgha, but it has been used for that purpose, starting in Australia.
+This is not an official logo of Ánanda Márga Pracáraka Saḿgha, but it has been used for that purpose, starting in Australia.
 The graphic depicts a lotus greeting the full moon.
 It is inspired by a reference in P. R. Sarkar's short story, "The Golden Lotus of the Blue Sea".

 Prabhat Ranjan Sarkar developed a discipline of Tantra yoga and meditation.
 Tantra yoga, as interpreted by him, is the practical philosophy which serves as foundation of Ananda Marga.
 According to Sarkar's teachings Tantra means liberation from darkness.

 Meditation is the main spiritual practice of this tradition, and through it the practitioner struggles to overcome weaknesses and imperfections.
 The basis of Ananda Marga practice is covered by a set of rules called the 'Sixteen Points' that guide the practitioner on both spiritual and social aspects.
 Sarkar expounded these principles in his 1961 ', in Sanskrit.